Yonle/nostr-profile/README.md

 # nostr-profile
 Simple webpage to show your personal nostr profile alongside with it's posts.

+It also supports serving as a server with NIP-05 compatible address, Allowing to use as NIP-05 address.

 ## Installation
 ```
 git clone https://github.com/Yonle/nostr-profile